GrinGraz/flagboard-android/README.md

 # flagboard-android
 **The Feature Flag Dashboard**

-Flagboard has a small and familiar API to use "local" remote configurations (AKA Feature Flags) inside your app.
+Flagboard has a small and familiar API that allows you to use "local" remote configurations (AKA Feature Flags) inside your app.
 It could be loaded from services like Firebase Remote Config or Apptimize.
-Also custom feature flags can be loaded on demand [![](https://jitpack.io/v/GrinGraz/flagboard-android.svg)](https://jitpack.io/#GrinGraz/flagboard-android)
+Also, custom feature flags can be loaded on demand.
+[![](https://jitpack.io/v/GrinGraz/flagboard-android.svg)](https://jitpack.io/#GrinGraz/flagboard-android)